-If you’re wondering what your childhood trauma might be, there are some key things to look for.
+If you’re wondering what Childhood Trauma might be, there are some key things to look for.
 Many people experience trauma in childhood and don’t even realize it.
 By understanding the signs and symptoms of trauma, you can begin to heal from your past and move on with your life.

 Checkout this video:

 Today, we will be discussing the topic of childhood trauma.
 This is a sensitive topic, and one that is often misunderstood. childhood trauma can have a profound and lasting effect on a person’s life, and it is important to be aware of the signs and symptoms.
 We will be discussing what childhood trauma is, how it can affect a person’s life, and what can be done to heal from it.

 Childhood trauma is a type of violence that children experience in their formative years.
 It can include physical, emotional, or sexual abuse; domestic violence; parental divorce or conflict; bullying; and community violence.
 Many children who experience trauma go on to lead healthy, successful lives.
 But for some, the effects of childhood trauma can last a lifetime.

 The Impact of Childhood Trauma